marco-orru/haskell-practice/README.md

 # Haskell Practice
-This repository serves as a personal space for practicing Haskell through a curated set of exercises in preparation for an upcoming exam.
+This repository serves as a personal space for practicing Haskell.

 ## Exercise 1
 Given the algebraic data type: